Createdd/Writing/IntroductionToRedux.md

 Set [reducers](http://redux.js.org/docs/basics/Reducers.html) to change the state accordingly to the happened actions.
 A reducer takes the action and a copy of the current state.
 Create a reducer for each state and combine all of them in a main reducer.

 ## 6. Integrate Store with React Router 🔻
+Use [react-redux](http://redux.js.org/docs/basics/UsageWithReact.html) to implement the state into the React router.
+>Redux works especially well with libraries like React and Deku because they let you describe UI as a function of state, and Redux emits state updates in response to actions.

 ## 7. Updating State with Reducers 🔻
 ## 8. Debugging 🔻